347th Rescue Wing: Moody Air Force Base

 The 307th FS was inactivated on 31 August 1995 when F-16 operations at Moody were reduced in size.

 On 1 April 1997 the 347th Wing added a search-and-rescue component with the addition of the 41st Rescue Squadron with HH-60G helicopters and the 71st Rescue Squadron with specialized HC-130P aircraft from Patrick AFB, Florida.
 To make room for these squadrons, the 52d Airlift Squadron was inactivated, with its C-130s being transferred to the 71st Rescue Squadron (RQS).

 The F-16s of the 347th Wing began to be transferred out as the "Composite Wing" concept ended at Moody.
 The 70th FS was inactivated on 30 June 2000.
 The 69th FS was inactivated on 2 February 2001, and the 68th FS was inactivated on 1 April.
 The F-16s were transferred to various active-duty, reserve, and Air National Guard squadrons both in the CONUS as well as overseas.

 On 1 May 2001, the 347th Wing stood down as a composite wing and stood up as the 347th Rescue Wing (RQW), becoming the Air Force's only active-duty combat search and rescue wing.
 The 347th RQW was transferred from ACC to the Air Force Special Operations Command on 1 October 2003.

 Replaced Det.
-1, 363d Combat Support Group (CSG) at Moody AFB and trained to become proficient in F-4E aircraft.
-Assumed responsibility for operating Moody AFB in Dec 1975.
+1, 363d Combat Support Group (CSG) at Moody and trained to become proficient in F-4E aircraft.
+Assumed responsibility for operating Moody in Dec 1975.
 Thereafter, conducted frequent exercise deployments in the U.S. and overseas to maintain capabilities specializing in air-to-ground attack using precision-guided weapons.
 Transitioned to F-16A/B aircraft, 1988–1989, and oriented mission planning toward NATO requirements by conducting squadron-strength deployments to Europe.

 Began upgrading to F-16C/D in Jan 1990 and in Aug 1990 became first operational TAC unit to employ the LANTIRN all-weather/night navigation and bombing system.
 Sent support personnel to Southwest Asia in Aug 1990, and in Jan 1991 deployed one fighter squadron to fly combat missions.
 Following the ceasefire, continued to support peace-keeping operations with periodic aircraft deployments to Saudi Arabia to support Operation Southern Watch and other contingencies.